ekchacon/semi-supervised-regular-size-datasets/README.md

 # Experiment desing

-For the MNIST dataset we considerably reduce the amount of training labeled examples from 60k (100%) to 10k, which represents the 16.67% of the total training examples and for different experiments we reduce it till 200 examples, which is the 0.33%.
-This smallest percentage of labeled examples is the worst case among our experiments.
-For FASHION dataset the same way of reduction is applied.
+For MNIST dataset, from the original subset training examples the few labeled examples represents the 16.67%, which is reduced until 0.33% for different experiments.
+This smallest percentage of labeled examples is the worst case.
+For FASHION dataset the same reduction is applied.

 | MNIST | FASHION | %      |
 | :---- | :------ | :----- |